Ukrainian Teletactica receives Estonian MoD grant

 Teletactica currently has offices in Ukraine, Estonia, and Latvia.
 The European offices expand access to specialists, laboratories, and partnerships, Zhebko explains.
 The Estonian-Ukrainian vector focuses on R&D and research.

-The Latvian office is engaged in drone development, utilising the company’s communications technologies, among others.
+The Latvian office is engaged in end products development, utilising the company’s communications technologies, among others.
 “We already have a local team there, and we are collaborating with the Ministry of Defence and local manufacturers,” the CEO said.

 Teletactica develops protected communications equipment that integrates into UAVs, UGVs, and other unmanned platforms.
 Its flagship products include video modems, telemetry modems, and antennas.
 The company also offers an FPV kit comprising several components.
 Its developments are already in use by the Ukrainian military.
 Last summer, Teletactica raised $1.5 million from MITS Capital and Green Flag Ventures.